capy-ui/capy/README.md

 A platform is considered supported only if it can be built to from every other OS.

+Legends:
+- ✅ Working and can be cross-compile from all platforms supported by Zig
+- 🧪 Experimental
+- 🏃 Planned

 ### Desktop

 ✅ Windows x86_64